 The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned, or within one year of you realising there was a concern.
 You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.

 The above complaints procedure also applies to complaints arising concerning our bill.
 There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; and that if all, or part, of a bill remains unpaid, the Practice may be entitled to charge interest.

 Raising concerns with our regulator

 The Solicitors Regulation Authority (SRA) can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
-You can find information about raising your concerns with the SRA at www.sra.org.uk in the ‘For the public’.
+You can find information about raising your concerns with at www.sra.org.uk/consumers/problems/report-solicitor.